Tornadoes spawned by huge system pulverize homes; 3 dead

 The weather service is forecasting another batch of intense storms next Tuesday in the same general area as last week.
 At least the first 10 days of April will be rough, Accuweather meteorologist Brandon Buckingham said earlier this week.

-Associated Press writers Jill Bleed in Little Rock, Harm Venhuizenin in Madison, Wisconsin, Isabella O'Malley in Philadelphia, Lisa Baumann in Bellingham, Washington, Michael Goldberg in Jackson, Mississippi and Trisha Ahmed in Minneapolis contributed to this report.
+Associated Press writers Jill Bleed in Little Rock, Harm Venhuizenin in Madison, Wisconsin, Isabella O’Malley in Philadelphia, Lisa Baumann in Bellingham, Washington, Adrian Sainz in Memphis, Michael Goldberg in Jackson, Mississippi and Trisha Ahmed in Minneapolis contributed to this report.

 Credit: AP